AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/guides-ai.md

 - **(D)** Response space: Review AI-generated tag recommendations and choose to accept, reject, or modify them before applying the tags.
 - **(E)** Prompt space: Enter a prompt request to generate tag recommendations for the selected content.
-- **(F)** Attach files or add context: Add topics, maps, or external files from your local system to provide the content that Guides AI should analyze for tag recommendations.
+- **(F)** Attach files or add context: Adds topics, maps, or external files from your local system to provide the content that Guides AI should analyze for tag recommendations.
 - **(G)** Model: Displays the AI model used to analyze content and generate tag recommendations.
 Multiple OpenAI and Anthropic Claude models are available for selection.
 By default, the **Use manifest default** option is selected, which uses the model configured for the selected assistant.
 - **(H)** Send: Submit your prompt and attached content to generate AI-powered tag recommendations.